SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How the Test is Performed

 A 24-hour urine sample is needed.
-You will need to collect your urine over 24 hours in a container provided by the laboratory.
+You will need to collect your urine over 24 hours in a container provided by the lab.
 Your health care provider will tell you how to do this.
 Follow instructions exactly.

 Because cortisol production by the adrenal gland can vary, the test may need to be done three or more separate times over a few weeks to months to get a more accurate picture of average cortisol production.